KDBaron426/KDBaron426/README.md

 ✨I am a programmer who loves art, videogames and especially the creation of fun projects for the community.
 I love cats and I like to study listening to rock music(?.
 My technologies are javascript, HTML and CSS.✨

-Skills: REACT / JS / HTML / CSS
+Skills:  JS / HTML / CSS

 - 🔭 I’m currently working on in burger queen app for Laboratoria.
 - 🌱 I’m currently learning React and Bootstrap